aldor007/nginx-user-cache-poc/README.md

 ## What in?

-Nginx configuration with Golang backend that prove you can cache in some cases user depend content (logged / not logged )
+Nginx configuration with Golang backend that prove you can cache in some cases user depend content (logged / not logged in )

 Credentials - admin: admin